Voyageurs National Park: Recreation

-Fishing

 The major lakes in the park are home to Walleye, Northern pike, Muskellunge, Smallmouth bass, and Crappie.
 In the minor lakes that dot the park, Largemouth bass, Lake trout, Bluegill and other small sunfish and Yellow Perch are also found, although not every lake has every species.
 For example, Lake Trout are found primarily in Cruiser Lake north of Kettle Falls.
 Shoepack and Root (Little Shoepack) lakes in the center of the park's peninsula are home to the Shoepack strain of Muskellunge, distinctly different from the Mississippi strain (or Leech Lake strain) found throughout southern Minnesota and Wisconsin.
 Lake Whitefish are also a popular quarry via sport netting in the fall when they move into shallow water to spawn.

-Boating

 Visitors travel and explore the park's lakes and islands with canoes, kayaks and motorboats.
 The park's interior peninsula is only accessible by boat except when frozen lakes provide outer routes.
 The park has a system of canoes and boats available for rental at interior lakes.
 During summer months, the park also offers shuttle service to an interior lake, as well as ranger-led boat tours that explore the park's natural features and history.

-Hiking

 The park has over 50 mi of hiking trails.
 While some trails are located on the mainland, the majority traverse the park's interior peninsula, including long-distance backcountry trails.

-Stargazing

 The Voyageurs Forest Overlook, Beaver Pond Overlook, and the Kettle Falls Dam area are all popular stargazing locations in the park.
 In 2020, the International Dark-Sky Association awarded the park its International Dark Sky Park certification.